Geosmin & Rosaphen

 As smells are mechanically divorced from matter (ie. floral, animal, or mineral matter), then patented and replicated, the small nuances that imbue our experiences of the natural world with meaning are flattened.
-How can an artificial smell claim to accurately portray the full range of scents and complex olfactory processes undergone by a given plant?
-How could a scent formula internationally labeled as "ozone" attest to the varying levels of atmospheric pollution around the globe?
+How can an artificial smell claim to accurately portray the full range of scents and complex olfactory processes undergone by a given plant, creature, or atmospheric condition?

 Geosmin & Rosaphen is a project that comprises a CMYK print of a magazine advertisement published by the IFF (quoted above), promoting technological advancements that allow smell molecules to be captured and accurately emulated.
 The screenprint is paired with four distinct scents that contain natural tinctures made from plant cuttings taken from the Sea Foam Home apartment.
 Other fragrant components include: sweet basil, matsutake, bois des landes, aloe, pink pepper, patchouli, salt, ozone, Geosmin (the smell of wet soil) and Rosaphen (the formula found in most rose-scented cosmetics).
 Language being an additional layer through which experience can be mediated and abstracted, these synthetic scents were selected, for the most part, based on their elusive nomenclature.